hawkspar/spy/README.md

 ## Doing resolvent analysis

-The process is very similar to linear stability.
-The only difference is that an additional routine should be used prior launch `SPYP.assembleWBRMatrices`. $W$ is so that $uWu$ gives the $L^2$ norm of $u$, so it is identical to $M$ when removing columns and rows of zeros and operates on a smaller subspace. $B$ is the extensor that prevents forcing of the incompressibility equations.
-An indicator function can be used in $B$ to constrain forcing.
-This actually quite critical to cases where noise in the baseflow values may be exploited to grow spurious modes and acts on the $B$ matrix in $Lq=Bf$. $R$ is the matrix-less resolvent operator.
+The process is very similar to global temporal stability.
+The only difference is that an additional routine should be used prior launch `SPYP.assembleWBRMatrices`. $W$ is so that $uWu$ gives the $L^2$ norm of $u$, so it is identical to $M$ when removing columns and rows of zeros and operates on a smaller subspace. $B$ is the extensor that prevents forcing of the incompressibility equations. $R$ is the matrix-free resolvent operator to avoid actually inverting $L-i\omega M$.

+The  only reason `SPYP.assembleMMatrices` and `SPYP.assembleWBRMatrices` are kept seperate is that one needs only the first to perform temporal stability analysis, whereas resolvent analysis needs the two of them to run.

+Two indicator functions can be used. `indic_f` acts on $B$ to constrain forcing.
+Usually this is a fonction going smoothly from 0 to 1 which allow for concentration of forcing in a specific area of space.
+This actually quite critical to cases where noise in the baseflow values may be exploited to grow spurious modes. `indic_u` acts on $W_\psi$ and penalises response in a specific area.

 Launch is done using `SPYP.resolvent` specifying number of required modes, list of frequencies and again `Re`, `S` and `m` to print saving strings.